ShovelsAI/shovels-marketing/content/posts/harvest-season.md

 Here at Shovels, we have done a ton of work sharpening our plows, oiling our machinery, and sowing the seeds of a data harvest which will keep us fed through the winter.
 If you’re curious about some of that prep work, read how we [partnered with Prolific](https://www.shovels.ai/blog/unlocking-shovelss-potential-with-prolific/) to supercharge our LLM-training.

-At the risk of over-extendeding this farming metaphor, the key to a good harvest is crop diversity.
+At the risk of over-extending this farming metaphor, the key to a good harvest is crop diversity.
 And at Shovels, we do not rely on a single data source to deliver our insights.
 Permit data from local jurisdictions will always be our bread and butter, but that alone is not enough.

 ## Hybridization